How to Set Profitable Consulting Rates in Any Niche

 If you want to make at least $100,000 a year as a consultant, how much do you have to charge?
 As an employee, you need an hourly wage of $48-$50 an hour to make $100,000 per year.

 Now, let’s figure out how much time you’ll actually spend working with clients.
-If you want a good idea of what you’ll do in a day as a consultant, check out this post!
+If you want a good idea of what you’ll do in a day as a consultant, check out this post.

-Now you have 141 client days left.
+Now, you have 141 business days left.

 If you divide 100,000 by 141, you get: